-- contemporaneous valuations performed by independent third-party specialists; - the prices, rights, preferences and privileges of our redeemable convertible preferred stock relative to those of our common stock; - the prices of common or preferred stock sold to third-party investors by us and in secondary transactions or repurchased by us in arms-length transactions; - lack of marketability of our common stock; - our actual operating and financial performance; - current business conditions and projections; - our stage of development; - likelihood of achieving a liquidity event, such as an initial public offering or a merger or acquisition of our company given prevailing market conditions; - the market performance of comparable publicly traded companies; and - the U.S. and global capital market conditions.
+- contemporaneous valuations performed by independent third-party specialists; - the prices, rights, preferences and privileges of our redeemable convertible preferred stock relative to those of our common stock;

+- the prices of common or preferred stock sold to third-party investors by us and in secondary transactions or repurchased by us in arms-length transactions; - lack of marketability of our common stock; - our actual operating and financial performance; - current business conditions and projections; - our stage of development; - likelihood of achieving a liquidity event, such as an initial public offering or a merger or acquisition of our company given prevailing market conditions; - the market performance of comparable publicly traded companies; and - the U.S. and global capital market conditions.

-In valuing our common stock, our board of directors determined the equity value of our business using various valuation methods including combinations of income and market approaches with input from management.
+In valuing our common stock, management determined the equity value of our business using various valuation methods including combinations of income and market approaches.
 The income approach estimates value based on the expectation of future cash flows that a company will generate.
-These future cash flows were discounted to their present values using a discount rate derived from an analysis of the cost of capital of comparable publicly traded companies in our industry or similar business operations as of each valuation date and adjusted to reflect the risks inherent in our cash flows
+These future cash flows were discounted to their present values using a discount rate derived from an analysis of the cost of capital of comparable publicly traded companies in our industry or similar business operations as of each valuation date and adjusted to reflect the risks inherent in our cash flows.

 For each valuation, the equity value determined by the income and market approaches was then allocated to the common stock.
-We performed this allocation using the option pricing method, or OPM, which treats the securities comprising our capital structure as call options with exercise prices based on the liquidation preferences of our various series of preferred stock and the exercise prices of our options and warrants, and a probability-weighted expected return method, or PWERM, which involves the estimation of multiple future potential outcomes for us, and estimates of the probability of each potential outcome.
-The per share value of our common stock determined using the PWERM approach is ultimately based upon probability-weighted per share values resulting from the various future scenarios, which include an initial public offering, merger or sale or continued operation as a private company.
+We performed this allocation using the option pricing method, or OPM, which treats the securities comprising our capital structure as call options with exercise prices based on the liquidation preferences of our various series of preferred stock and the exercise prices of our options and warrants.
+Following the formal approval by our board of directors of a plan for our company to pursue an initial public offering, from the second quarter of 2021 through the first quarter of 2022, we used a probability-weighted expected return method, or PWERM, which involves the estimation of multiple future potential outcomes, and estimates of the probability of each potential outcome.
+Beginning in the second quarter of 2022, in response to volatile market conditions and the resulting uncertainty around the timing of a liquidity event, we changed our valuation methodology back to an OPM.
+The per share value of our common stock is ultimately based upon probability-weighted per share values resulting from the various future scenarios, which include an initial public offering, merger or sale or continued operation as a private company.